exponea/exponea-android-sdk/Documentation/configuration.md

 ---
 title: Configuration for Android SDK
-excerpt: Full configuration reference for the Android SDK
 slug: android-sdk-configuration
 category:
   uri: /branches/2/categories/guides/Developers
 parent:
   uri: android-sdk-setup
+content:
+  excerpt: Full configuration reference for the Android SDK
 ---

 This page provides an overview of all configuration parameters for the SDK.
 You can either configure the SDK in code using an `ExponeaConfiguration` object or in a file called `exponea_configuration.json` inside the `assets` folder of your application.